Coupang: Financials

+Trade Investigations

+In February 2026, the House Judiciary Committee opened a formal investigation into South Korean regulators for potential discrimination against American technology companies operating in South Korea.
+The committee subpoenaed Coupang for documents and testimony as a US-based technology company related to South Korean regulatory actions pertaining to a data breach that committee lawmakers are concerned with "punitive obligations, excessive fines, and discriminatory enforcement practices in ways that could benefit domestic competitors."

+U.S.-based investment firms Greenoaks Capital Partners and Altimeter Capital, which together hold approximately $1.5 billion in Coupang shares, petitioned the United States Trade Representative (USTR) to initiate a Section 301 investigation into the South Korean government.
+The investors alleged that Seoul engaged in unfair and discriminatory treatment of Coupang following the cybersecurity breach and characterized the government investigations as punitive and harmful to U.S. commercial interests.
+The investors also accused the Lee Jae-myung government of taking an "increasingly anti-U.S., pro-China stance" and indicated plans to pursue international arbitration claims against South Korea.

+In March 2026, the petition was withdrawn as U.S. officials indicated a broader investigation into South Korea's trade practices related to American companies.

 Services

 Rocket Delivery

 Coupang is known for its fast delivery system.
 Rocket Delivery is a signature service whereby items ordered before midnight will be delivered overnight by Coupang's own delivery personnel.
 In July 2020, Coupang's Rocket Delivery staff was renamed from Coupangman to Coupangfriend, since the number of female delivery workers has increased, and to imply friendly service.

 Rocket Delivery service is free for the Coupang Rocket membership subscribers, for whom delivery is free for all Rocket Delivery tagged products.
 Rocket Delivery is offered to non-subscribers if they purchase more than KRW4,990.
 It is estimated that 32% of Coupang users are subscribed.
 99.3% of Coupang Rocket Delivery orders are delivered within one day.

-Rocket Delivery service is possible via 200 warehouses that are approximately 20 million sq. ft across the country.
+Rocket Delivery service is possible via 200 warehouses that are approximately 20 e6sqft across the country.
 Coupang's logistic centers store approximately 5.3 million types of products and they are stored by an efficient storage system called Random Stow Algorithm.
 About 1.7 million Rocket Delivery products are sent out from the logistic centers on a daily basis.

 Rocket Wow

-Rocket Wow, a paid subscription service, similar to Amazon Prime, costs users KRW 2,900 per month.
-On 30 December 2021, Coupang adjusted the membership fee to KRW 4,990 per month.
+Rocket Wow, a paid subscription service, similar to Amazon Prime, costs users KRW2,900 per month.
+On 30 December 2021, Coupang adjusted the membership fee to KRW4,990 per month.
 The increased subscription service has applied to new subscribers.

 The features of Rocket Wow are: